 spine.
 The cervical spine is the portion of the spine that runs through the neck.

 A cervical spine MRI is used to help diagnose:

 - tumors in the bones or soft tissues

 - bulging (herniated) discs

-- other soft tissue disorders
+- other soft tissue disorders, bone abnormalities,

 How Does an MRI Work?

-In some cases, a contrast dye is injected intravenously before the MRI.
-This can make it easier to see the details of blood vessels and tumors
+vein) before the MRI.
+This can make it easier to see blood vessels and tumors